hagarhorvitz/freedom_project_part3/freedom_backend/README.md

 ## Folder Structure
--The backend is organized into distinct folders and files to maintain modularity, scalability, and clarity.
+- The backend is organized into distinct folders and files to maintain modularity, scalability, and clarity.
 Each component serves a specific purpose in the overall functionality of the system.

 ### `src` Folder
 - **api:**